By Elizabeth Rice

 By Julian Jankowski

 Download full note here.

 A faction of the left has so increased in boldness in the past few years as to cause violence and an effective reign of terror to any who would dare question the faction’s central tenants.
 This faction under the name Antifa gained in strength through the support of college students, academics, university administration, and technological giants that traffic in the dissemination of information.
 This constitutes a clear and present threat to the health of the body politic of the United States.
 This threat in universities must be met by removing university courses and policies that lend its strength to this violent faction on the left, and by implementing anti-propaganda policies in universities to ensure this threat is not repeated.
-Further, technological companies must be given monetary and tax subsidies to create an incentive for affected technological companies to … Read the rest
+Further, technological companies must be given monetary and tax subsidies to create an incentive for affected technological companies to reform their ways, and to … Read the rest

 By: Joe Zender